macedoti13/CoinVision/readme.md

 The project follows these main steps:

 1. **Image Preprocessing:** Images are converted to grayscale and smoothed using Gaussian blur to reduce noise and detail.
-2. **Coin Detection:* Coins are detected using the Hough Circle Transform implemented in OpenCV.
+2. **Coin Detection:** Coins are detected using the Hough Circle Transform implemented in OpenCV.
 This algorithm finds circular shapes in the image.
 3. **Feature Extraction:** SIFT (Scale-Invariant Feature Transform) is used to detect and describe local features in the images.
 These features are essentially a set of keypoints and descriptors that capture the unique aspects of the image content around the detected keypoints, making them invariant to image scale, orientation, and affine distortion.
 4. **Histogram of Visual Words:** We use a bag-of-visual-words model to represent each coin.
 We first build a codebook of visual words by clustering all descriptors using KMeans.
 Each cluster centroid represents a visual word.
 We then represent each coin by a histogram indicating the frequency of each visual word in the coin.
-5. **Training a Classifier:** We use a Support Vector Machine (SVM) classifier to learn the mapping from the histogram of visual words to the coin class.
-The SVM model is trained on a labeled dataset and then saved for future use.
+5. **Training a Classifier:** We use a Random Forest classifier to learn the mapping from the histogram of visual words to the coin class.
+The model is trained on a labeled dataset and then saved for future use.
-6. **Coin Classification:** We use the trained SVM model to classify the coins in new images.
+6. **Coin Classification:** We use the trained model to classify the coins in new images.
 7. **Currency Conversion:** We calculate the total value of the detected coins and convert this value to other currencies using the Exchange Rates API.

 # How to Use